Euclid Quick Data Release (Q1): Euclid spectroscopy of quasars. 1. Identification and redshift determination of 3500 bright quasars: Introduction

 The advent of space-based observations and improvements in data reduction have substantially improved the quality of slitless spectroscopic data.
-For example, the \HST's (HST) Advanced Camera for Surveys (ACS) and Wide Field Camera 3 (WFC3) have produced high-quality grism data \citep[e.g.,][]{Momcheva_2016ApJS_3dhst_survey,2019ApJ...870..133E} that are processed with dedicated pipelines \citep[e.g.,][]{2009PASP..121...59K,2019ascl.soft05001B}.
-More recently, with the low background, high sensitivity, and high spatial resolution of the \textit{James Webb} Space Telescope (JWST), the Near Infrared Imager and Slitless Spectrograph \citep[NIRISS;][]{2022PASP..134b5002W,2023PASP..135i8001D} onboard JWST has enabled unprecedented studies of distant galaxies \citep[e.g.,][]{2022ApJ...938L..13R,2023ApJ...953...53S,2024MNRAS.535.1067M}.
+For example, the \HST's (HST) Advanced Camera for Surveys (ACS) and Wide Field Camera 3 (WFC3) have produced high-quality grism data \citep[e.g.][]{Momcheva_2016ApJS_3dhst_survey,2019ApJ...870..133E} that are processed with dedicated pipelines \citep[e.g.][]{2009PASP..121...59K,2019ascl.soft05001B}.
+More recently, with the low background, high sensitivity, and high spatial resolution of the \textit{James Webb} Space Telescope (JWST), the Near Infrared Camera \citep[NIRCam;][]{2005SPIE.5904....1R,2023PASP..135b8001R} and the Near Infrared Imager and Slitless Spectrograph \citep[NIRISS;][]{2022PASP..134b5002W,2023PASP..135i8001D} on board JWST have enabled unprecedented studies of distant galaxies \citep[e.g.][]{2022ApJ...938L..13R,2023ApJ...953...53S,2023MNRAS.525.2864O,2024MNRAS.535.1067M}.